mprovost/NFStash/README.md

 NFSping will handle multiple targets and iterate through them on each round.
 If there are multiple DNS responses for a target, only the first is used.
 All of them can be checked by using the `-m` option.
 The interval (delay) between targets can be controlled with the `-i` option, usually this can be quite short and defaults to 25ms.
 If any of the targets fail to respond, the command will exit with a status code of 1.

+NFSping only performs DNS lookups once during initialisation.
+If the NFS server's IP addresses change (for example if it's a clustered server and you are using the `-m` option to resolve multiple addresses), consider using the `-c` option to exit after sending a certain number of pings and running NFSping under a process supervisor like [daemontools](http://cr.yp.to/daemontools.html) or [runit](http://smarden.org/runit/) which will restart the process if it exits for any reason, when it will do the DNS lookups again.

+## Hash-Cast
 NFS servers can exhibit varied response times for different TCP connections.
 Some connections will exhibit consistently low response times while others will have much higher ones.
 This winner-loser pattern has been named Hash-Cast by Chen et al in ["Newer Is Sometimes Better: An Evaluation of NFSv4.1"](https://www.fsl.cs.sunysb.edu/docs/nfs4perf/nfs4perf-sigm15.pdf).
 They identified this pattern as being caused by the operating system unevenly hashing TCP flows onto different transmit queues on a NIC.
 Flows that are hashed onto a busy queue will show consistently higher latency.
 The symptom of a server suffering from hash cast is that NFSping will report a bimodal distribution with two clusters of results, one consistently higher than the other.
 To avoid being hashed to a single queue on the server, NFSping reconnects to the server after every ping, using a different local port each time.
 This doesn't guarantee that the new connection will be assigned to a new queue (if there are 4 queues on the NIC, there is still a 25% chance of hitting the same queue again) but over multiple pings the probability that all queues will be hit approaches certainty.
 To disable this behaviour and keep reusing the same connection to each server, use the `-R` option.

-NFSping only performs DNS lookups once during initialisation.
-If the NFS server's IP addresses change (for example if it's a clustered server and you are using the `-m` option to resolve multiple addresses), consider using the `-c` option to exit after sending a certain number of pings and running NFSping under a process supervisor like [daemontools](http://cr.yp.to/daemontools.html) or [runit](http://smarden.org/runit/) which will restart the process if it exits for any reason, when it will do the DNS lookups again.

 ## Usage